Tropicalbunny/MyRepo/README.md

 # Visit Kent

-## user-centric frontend development project
+## User-centric Frontend development project
 ---

 Visit Kent is designed for people who would like to visit kent but are unsure about places to visit or what kent has avaliable.